berkedonmez26/berkedonmez26/README.md

 ### 🧑‍💻 About me

-- 🔭 Working on: AI/SaaS projects and dashboards
-- ⚙️ Tech I use a lot: `TypeScript` · `React` · `Next.js` · `Node.js` · `Python`
-- 🧠 Into: automation, data, dev tooling, and nice design
+- 🧠 Into: automation, data, dev tooling, and design
 - 💬 Ask me about: web apps, LLM-powered tools, and UX details

 ---